mobeets/neural-redundancy-elife2018/README.md

 ## Getting started

+Add all experimental sessions (link to data coming soon) to the folder `data/sessions/`.

-To fit the included sessions and generate figures, run the following:
+Now, to fit all sessions and generate figures, run the following:

 ```
 >> fitAndPlotAll